mneedham/neo4j-worldcup/README.md

 ### Windows

-Clear everything in the database and create indexes by running the following cypher statements in Neo4j browser - http://localhost:7474
+Clear everything in the database and create indexes by running the following cypher statements in [Neo4j browser](http://localhost:7474)

 ````
 MATCH n OPTIONAL MATCH (n)-[r]-() DELETE n,r;